The following are examples of how various athletes most effectively utilize The Right Stuff.

 DISCLAIMER: Athletes often solicit recommendations for how to best use The Right Stuff®.
-Given the scope of sports, the level of athletes’ condition, environmental considerations, level of exertion etc., it is difficult to provide specific guidance.
+Given the scope of sports, the level of athletes’ condition, environmental considerations, level of exertion etc., it is difficult to provide universal guidance.
 However, various athletes have generously offered to share their experience and individualized protocols for you as a directional guide.
 The Right Stuff is a valuable tool for you to test personally to optimize your own usage protocol.
-Once dialed in, we’d appreciate hearing from you, so you can share your thoughts with others (email@example.com).
+Once dialed in, we’d appreciate hearing from you, so you can share your thoughts with others (firstname.lastname@example.org).
 Thank you for your understanding and support.

 Uli Bromme – Long Distance Triathlon and Marathon Running

 Prior to The Right Stuff, I would get cramps in my feet during the run of an Ironman, that were manageable but annoying.
 It helps me stay hydrated in long events such as an Ironman, especially in hot conditions and The Right Stuff helps me avoid slowing down due to muscle cramps caused by dehydration.
 With The Right Stuff, I suffer from less muscle cramps which allows me to have a better ability to stay focused on a hard effort.
 I have a pretty high sweat rate and I get rather salty.